 Why People Can Become Addicted to Opioids

-In some people, prescription opioids can produce euphoria - or a high, Dr. Volkow explains how.
+Dr. Rodgers is joined by Dr. Nora Volkow, who explains that in some people, prescription opioids can produce euphoria – or a high.

 My colleague, Dr. Nora Volkow, director of the National Institute on Drug Abuse explains: